Need to know

 The hotel has an impressive amount of kit; there’s no need to pack baby towels, arm bands, kids DVDs or socket covers.

-Dining options in the evening are limited to light meals at the Taylor Living Pavilion, or teppenyaki at more grown-up eatery Misaki – and there are few restaurants close by – so parents may have to make the most of room service.
+Dining options in the evening are limited to light meals at the Cape Colony Club, or Steakhouse & grill at more grown-up eatery Ocean Grill – and there are few restaurants close by – so parents may have to make the most of room service.